Google News Scraper avatar

 Google News Scraper

-Track Google News mentions by keyword, country, language, and recency.
-Export article titles, publishers, dates, snippets, and URLs.
+Track Google News mentions by keyword, locale, and recency with clean article metadata.

 Pricing